Mobina98/lab_work1/README.md

-#Lab.1
+# Authot

-Mobina Ahmadimasoud. group 24.B83-mm
+Mobina Ahmadimasoud, group 24.B83-mm
+# Contacts
 st067173@student.spbu.ru

-Lab.1 - I did the A+ level and was able to turn the image into grayscale and 90 degrees and i added a gaussian filter.

-BUILD: make

-RUN: ./mylab
+# Description
+Program must open a BMP file, read it and upload to memory with showing how much memory was used.
+After that program must to turn an image 90° by right-handed and counter right handed.
+Program must to use a Gaussian blur to BMP file.
+All results must be saved like seperated file.
+# Build

-To clean: make cleanall
+make
+# Run
+./main